 Financial statements come in various formats and all provide different information.
 However, they all have one thing in common: they give useful information about a business (or about an aspect of the business) to the reader.

-The specific stated objective of the financial statements is:
+The specific stated objective or purpose of the financial statements is:

 To show the reader the financial position, financial performance and cash flows of a business.

 The financial position of the business is shown in the balance sheet.